-“I know that this is one of the best tech companies in Russia, I have a lot of trust in their experience,” Ivan said.
+“I know that this is one of the best tech companies in Russia, I have a lot of trust in their experience,” Co-founder Ivan Shcheklein said.
 “Including building really great education programs.”

 Web development student Julie Galvan had just completed an Apiary project for Out of Bounds, a charity that supports children of incarcerated parents, when the Iterative brief came to the school.

 “It was awesome working towards a website that would actually be used, not just a test project,” Julie said.
 “It was a great experience, and it was also fantastic working in a team setting!
 Enjoying my previous experience, I happily volunteered as soon as the offer to help build Iterative’s site was posted.”

 Julie led a three-person team and presented the results of their work at the final webinar.
 Iterative knew what it needed from the beginning, and the clear brief ensured that there weren’t any misunderstandings during the site-building process.